The role of p_1-structures in 3-dimensional Chern-Simons theories: Abstract

 \section{Abstract}

 Our recent paper~\cite{FST} with Claudia Scheimbauer uses the cobordism hypothesis to construct fully local Chern--Simons theories.
 Here we expose some physics motivations: Yang--Mills plus Chern--Simons in the bosonic case and the free Majorana--Weyl spinor field in the fermionic case.
-We also give expositions of tangential structures and invertible field theories, in particular the 'gravitational Chern--Simons theory' used by Witten to obtain topological field theories from the physical theories.
+We also give expositions of tangential structures and invertible field theories, in particular the `gravitational Chern--Simons theory' used by Witten to obtain topological field theories from the underlying gauge theory.

 In the mid-late 1980s new invariants of links and 3-manifolds were introduced in rapid succession, first by Jones~\cite{Jo1,Jo2} and others~\cite{FYHLMO} using von Neumann algebras and more traditional methods, by Witten~\cite{W1} using quantum field theory, and by Reshetikhin--Turaev~\cite{RT1,RT2} using quantum groups.
 Witten's approach inspired decades of mathematical research in topological field theory that continues unabated.
 (The survey~\cite{ABHH} recounts the first 20~years of developments.)
 Recently, together with Claudia Scheimbauer~\cite{FST}, we used the cobordism hypothesis~\cite{Lu} to construct fully local topological field theories that encompass the invariants introduced by Witten--Reshetikhin--Turaev.
 In this expository paper we revisit a few field-theoretic aspects of this story.